lightsparkdev/js-sdk/README.md

 This will install the proper version of yarn and all dependencies for the Lightspark js-sdk workspaces.

-Then to build dependencies and run a specific example - get the package.json name of the example you're trying to run and run this from the repo root:
+Then to build dependencies and run a specific example - get the package.json name of the example and run this from the repo root:

 ```
 yarn start --filter=@lightsparkdev/remote-signing-server